PRQL/dbt-prql/README.md

 dbt's use of macros has saved many of us many lines of code, and even saved some people some time.
-But imperatively programming text generation with code like `if not loop.last` is not our highest calling, and the necessary rather than beautiful side of dbt.
+But imperatively programming text generation with code like `if not loop.last` is not our highest calling.
+It's the "necessary" part rather than beautiful part of dbt.

 Here's the canonical example of macros in the [dbt documentation](https://docs.getdbt.com/tutorial/learning-more/using-jinja):